toddbranch/ECE382/labs/lab8/index.md

 ## Hints

+Only the door you are trying to get functionality for will be open - all others will be closed.
+We can't expect our robot to know to skip openings!

+If you get A Functionality, you get credit for Required and B Functionality.
+There is no need to complete the maze through all doors.

 There are a variety of techniques that cadets have used in the past to solve the maze.
 Here are a few:

 - Use a wall-following algorithm (i.e., it tries to maintain a certain distance from the wall).